Prescribed drugs and medicines

 You can claim tax relief on medical expenses for prescribed drugs and medicines.

 Generic drugs and reference pricing

 Sometimes the pharmacist may give you a different brand name of the medicine you are prescribed.
 This is because there is a less expensive version of the brand name medicine called a generic version.
-The pharmacist is allowed do this if the medicines are included in the list of interchangeable drugs published by the HPRA. .
-The list includes all medicines which can be substituted for each other
+The pharmacist is allowed do this if the medicines are included in the list of interchangeable drugs published by the HPRA.
+The list includes all medicines which can be substituted for one another.

 The HPRA has published an information leaflet about generic medicines (pdf).